cschreib/vif/doc/sphinx/generic-function-guidelines.rst

         // ...
     }

 In addition, here we need to differentiate the behavior of the function for the two cases: we want the "vector" version to automatically resize the output vector to the dimensions of the input vector, and the "view" version to simply check that the view has the same dimensions as the input vector.
-This is expected to be a common behavior for functions with output parameters, therefore a helper function is provided in phy++ to do just that: ``meta::resize_or_check(v, d)``.
+This is expected to be a common behavior for functions with output parameters, therefore a helper function is provided in vif to do just that: ``meta::resize_or_check(v, d)``.
 This function resizes the vector ``v`` to the dimensions ``d``, or, if ``v`` is a view, checks that its dimensions match ``d``.
 The final, fully generic, vectorized function is therefore:

 .. code-block:: c++